--In Toposheets include red lines in the north-south and east-west directions.

--The north-south lines are called eastings.

--And east-west lines are called northings.

--The grids formed jointly by the eastings and the northings are called reference grids. -Grid reference is the determination of the position of the terrestrial objects using this grid.

--In 1:50000 toposheets each grid with 2 cm width & 2 cm breadth covers an area with 1 kilometre length & 1 kilometre breadth on the earth's surface.

--Eastings and Northings lines are used to solve the difficulty of accurately determining the location of small geographical features on toposhoets determining the location of small geographical features on toposheets.
+- -In Toposheets include red lines in the north-south and east-west directions. - -The north-south lines are called eastings. - -And east-west lines are called northings. - -The grids formed jointly by the eastings and the northings are called reference grids. - -Grid reference is the determination of the position of the terrestrial objects using this grid. - -In 1.50000 toposheets each grid with 2 cm width & 2 cm breadth covers an area with 1 kilometre length & 1 kilometre breadth on the earth's surface. - -Eastings and Northings lines are used to solve the difficulty of accurately determining the location of small geographical features on toposheets.